timbr-io/idaho-notebooks/README.md

 (idaho) idaho-notebooks $ jupyter notebook
 ```

-Make sure that your gbdx credientials are setup at `$HOME/.gbdx-auth` according to the instructions [available here](https://github.com/TDG-Platform/gbdx-auth#ini-file)
+Make sure that your gbdx credientials are setup at `$HOME/.gbdx-auth` according to the instructions [available here](https://github.com/TDG-Platform/gbdx-auth#ini-file), or you can specify them in the notebook.

 ### Environment Setup Issues